jaynilpatel/cnn/README.md

 # cnn
 convolutional neural network for mnist dataset

-accuracy will be improve on a better gpu, getting this on Geforce gtx 1050.
+accuracy will improve on a better gpu, getting this on geforce gtx 1050.
 ![alt text](https://github.com/jaynilpatel97/cnn/blob/master/cnn-result.png)